-In addition, our company is the sales agent for high level 3D drawing software, Creo, which is the product of American company parameter technology and has good-growth performance in recent years.
+Our company is the sales agent for high level 3D drawing software, Creo, which is the product of American company parameter technology and has good-growth performance in recent years.
 This product is most widely used system in Taiwanese computer, communication, consumer electronics industry, which has powerful surface design function.
 Among them, CAD design solution provides with flexible parallel use of various CAD systems, which enhance design collaboration and significantly strengthen the product development process to make it more efficiently and become easier to support with, and we are looking forward to an optimistic prospect.
 In addition, our company has cross-strait agent for Siemens NX, which is to offer CAD/CAM/CAE/PLM with most excellent products and solving capability.
 Our company realizes our advantages of technique, and seizes the growth opportunity of expanding the business scope.
-In 2022, we will keep investing manpower and make good use of our strength to increase the product line profit and stabilize our market position.
+In 2023, we will keep investing manpower and make good use of our strength to increase the product line profit and stabilize our market position.

-In the aspect of architectural design, our company agent for Autodesk Engineering Construction Collection and Bentley, and is the most popular system among construction industries in the globe; in the green building trend, this product line can provide with green analysis and fulfill the benefit of energy saving and carbon reduction.
+In the aspect of architectural design, our company agent for Autodesk Engineering Construction Collection, Archicad and Bentley, and is the most popular system among construction industries in the globe; in the green building trend, this product line can provide with green analysis and fulfill the benefit of energy saving and carbon reduction.
 Besides, offering client with integrating and exploring solutions of 3D plant design and surroundings is another major market promotion of our company.
 It is predicted that construction market will continuously bring in more benefits for our company this year.

 From 3D drawing software developing to date, we can find the functional commonality of it, and if we are taking a comprehensive comparison, we still can find their pros and cons.
 However, different industry attributes will depend on the product needs to choose the suitable software.
-Among domestic automated machinery industry, the most common use software belongs to Autodesk PRDS; that's because when the intrinsic Inventor launched, it best suited machinery manufacturer's needs of large assembly and structural motion simulation.
 Although every software has its own field, clients highly valued the educational training and online consultation services after installation of 3D drawing software implementation.
 Therefore, clients' buying this software doesn't mean they can operate successfully and meet their needs.
 To conclude, user choose different software depends on their requirement, besides selling software, the most important thing is to provide clients with consultation and educational training services; therefore, our product still has a great advantage of expanding market.